hslatman/apip-http-cache/README.md

 ## TODO / Improvements

+* Add router parameters for the UrlGenerator; CacheManager relies on them to generate the path to purge.
 * Look into integration with API Platform using PurgerInterface.
 * What about pagination?
 Currently the full cache is purged; sounds reasonable to do, though.
 * What about warming up the request cache?
 In theory, we do know what the cached item should look like, but it might Vary...